oleganza/bitcoin-papers/BitcoinBlindSignatures.md

 Protect personal wallet by outsourcing signing to multiple trusted parties, while hiding the public key, signature and the message from them.

 Most blind signature protocols focus on making signatures unidentifiable for a given public key, but do not protect public key itself.
-This is a problem for cryptocurrency transactions where public key is either unique (one-time keys in Bitcoin) or identifies user's account (Ethereum, Stellar).
+This is a problem for cryptocurrency transactions where the public key is either unique (one-time keys in Bitcoin) or identifies user's account (Ethereum, Stellar).

 The following protocol uses each party as a "trusted custodian", while keeping them unaware about the published transaction, where both the signature and the public key are not linked to the signer's data.
 The only job of a custodian is to correctly authenticate the user and deny signatures to imposters.